cbcrg/tcoffee/docs/tcoffee_manual.rst

   $$: t_coffee -other_pg seq_reformat

-It is possible to reformat unaligned or aligned sequences alike although changing the alignment format is probably more interesting to be able to use other applications; unaligned sequences format are generally preceded by the suffix "_seq" and aligned sequences by the suffix "_aln".
+It is possible to reformat unaligned or aligned sequences alike although changing the alignment format is probably more interesting in order to use other applications; unaligned sequences format flags are generally preceded by the suffix "_seq" and aligned sequences flags by the suffix "_aln".
 This also allows you to reformat an alignment into unaligned sequences by removing the gaps.
 Here are some examples on how to change the format of your data:

 ::

-  For unaligned sequences (FASTA to PIR)
+  For unaligned sequences (e.g. FASTA to PIR)
   $$: t_coffee -other_pg seq_reformat -in sproteases_small.fa -output pir_seq >\
       sproteases_small.fasta_aln

-  For alignements (ClustalW to FASTA and ClustalW to MSF)
+  For alignements (e.g. ClustalW to FASTA and ClustalW to MSF)
   $$: t_coffee -other_pg seq_reformat -in sproteases_small.aln -output fasta_aln >\
       sproteases_small.fasta_aln